-If you know you're going to be hearing loud sounds for more than a few minutes, think about wearing protection, such as:
+If you know you're going to be around loud sounds for more than a few minutes, think about wearing protection, such as:

-Earmuffs.
+- Earmuffs.
 These fit completely over your ears and reduce sounds by about 15 to 30 decibels.
-Remember that your earmuffs must fit tightly over both ears to block sound.
+They have to fit tightly over both ears to block sound.